Dates and Location – Winter 2020 Convocation

 All graduates and students who may be eligible to graduate will receive emails with information regarding the ceremonies 8-12 weeks prior to the convocation dates.
 Please make sure your preferred email address is current in your WebAdvisor account.

 If you choose not to attend your ceremony your parchment will be mailed to you within a few weeks after the ceremonies.
 If you have recently moved, please access your WebAdvisor account to change your address.
-For a name change, please visit one of our Student Service Centre’s with the appropriate documentation confirming the name change.

 If you do not have a credit card and absolutely cannot place an order online, please visit a Student Service Centre at the Notre Dame Campus, D105 or Exchange District Campus, P104 to place an order with cash or debit.